Vitamin B12 Guide 2026: Which Form & Dose You Need

-B12 deficiency is common in vegans, older adults, and metformin users — and standard blood tests can miss it.
-Methylcobalamin vs cyanocobalamin, dosing, and the MMA test explained.
+Find out if you’re actually B12 deficient — and why standard tests miss it.
+Covers methylcobalamin vs cyanocobalamin, dosing, and the MMA test.

-This scenario plays out more often than you’d think.
-Vitamin B12 deficiency is one of the most common yet underdiagnosed nutrient shortfalls in the developed world, partly because its symptoms are maddeningly nonspecific.
-Fatigue, brain fog, mood changes, numbness in your hands and feet — these overlap with depression, anxiety, early dementia, and a dozen other conditions.
-It’s the nutritional equivalent of a check engine light that could mean anything.
+Vitamin B12 deficiency is one of the most common yet underdiagnosed nutrient shortfalls in the developed world, largely because its symptoms — fatigue, brain fog, mood changes, numbness in the hands and feet — overlap with depression, anxiety, and early dementia.
+More people need B12 supplementation than expect to, and the form you choose matters as much as the dose.

 What B12 Actually Does in Your Body